adambmedia/twitter-cashtag-heatmap/README.md

 Refactor of thedillonb's Node + Twitter Streaming API (in coffeescript)
 ==========================================================

-I was looking at Dillon's Node + Twitter Streaming API code at the same time as the Full Stack Node.js tutorial.
+I was looking at Dillon's Node + Twitter Streaming API code at the same time as Peepcode's Full Stack Node.js screencast.

-I refactored dillon's demo in the style, minus tests.
-The result is more extensible for modular future application development.
+I refactored dillon's demo in the peepcode cast's style, minus tests and a bunch of other things to get just the most basic pattern.
+The result is more extensible for modular future application development than putting everything in app.js

 https://github.com/thedillonb/twitter-cashtag-heatmap